codacy/codacy-rubocop/docs/description/Layout_BeginEndAlignment.md

 `Layout/EndAlignment` cop aligns with keywords (e.g. `if`, `while`, `case`) by default.
 On the other hand, `||= begin` that this cop targets tends to align with the start of the line, it defaults to `EnforcedStyleAlignWith: start_of_line`.
-These style can be configured by each cop.
+These styles can be configured by each cop.

 # Examples